Janet M. Cramer, PhD, is an Associate Professor in the Communication and Journalism Department at the University of New Mexico,

 as food culture and the media, identity and social style, rhetorical theory in the twenty-first century, and popular culture

-and pedagogy.
 Lynn M. Walters, M.S., is founder and Executive Director of Cooking with Kids, Inc., an award-winning non-profit

 organization that engages elementary school children in hands-on experience with fresh, affordable foods from diverse cultures.